 Looking to go further in your culinary career?
 MCC is pleased to announce a 2+1 program with Southern Illinois University (SIU).
 Complete an AAS degree in culinary management at MCC, and transfer to SIU to complete a Bachelor's degree in Hospitality and Tourism Administration in 30 additional credit hours.
 The degree and classes are offered at both the Carbondale and Gray’s Lake campus sites.

 Take a virtual tour of our state of the art culinary teaching lab.

 Sweet Scots Bakery, our student-run bakery, operates in the Fall semester.

 Tartan Bistro, our student-run restaurant, operates in the Spring semester.

 All students in lab skills classes are required to have the approved MCC student uniform, hat and tool kit.
 Uniforms and tool kits are included in course fees.
 Orders are placed via an outside vendor the first week of CLM 101 and PAS 101 classes.
 Additional recommended items will vary by class and some additional items will be available for purchase in the bookstore.
 See more uniform and toolkit information in our frequently asked questions.

 Total Cost of Culinary Management AAS

 What makes MCC's Culinary Management AAS program better than or distinct from similar programs at other institutions?

 MCC offers two Associate of Applied Science degrees and several related certificates.
-The program is designed so you can complete your Chef's Assistant I Certificate, Baking and Pastry Assistant I Certificate and/or Assistant Confectioner Certificate as you work toward either your Culinary Management AAS or your Baking and Pastry Management AAS.
+The program is designed so you can complete your Chef's Assistant I Certificate or Baking and Pastry Assistant I Certificate as you work toward either your Culinary Management AAS or your Baking and Pastry Management AAS.